mp-se/gravitymon/src_docs/source/configuration.rst

    This is unique identifier for the device (ESP8266 id), this is required when using the API as an API Key to safeguard against faulty requests.
 This is the ESP8266 chip ID, so it should be unique.

+* **Platform:**

+   Used to show what chip this build is for, it can be esp8266 or esp32.
+Some features are only available on an ESP32 platform.

 * **Average runtime:**

    This shows the average time a gravity measurement takes.
 Under optimal setting this should be